MaitreyaTiwary/Industry-Carbon-Footprint-Management-System-DBMS-/README.md

-Unzip the file, run the SQL file first, then go into /backend/main.py
+Unzip the file, run the SQL file within first, then go into /backend/main.py and run it